 Managing your feed

-- If you want to remove posts that appear in the feed, go to the Forms/Entries page, and select the number below Live Entries.
+- If you want to remove posts that appear in the feed, go to the Lists/Entries page, and select the number below Live Entries.
 Delete entries by clicking on the X to the far right of the entry.

 - If you only want to display entries that have been approved by you and your team, enable the Only Show Approved Entries setting within the Voting Widget.
-To approve an entry, select the checkbox under the Approved column within the database.
+To approve an entry, select the checkbox under the Approved column within the list.

 Using ShortStack's rights management tool